March Birthstone: Aquamarine

 at Angara

 A final note about aquamarine rings.
 Aquamarine may not be as strong as traditional engagement stones, but it can be far more affordable.
-Because there is so much inventory of all sizes, qualities, and price-per-carat values, replacements can usually be found for damaged stones.
+You can find a replacement for a damaged stone because there is so much inventory.
 Even if your ring features a gem of an unusual shape, professionals can typically find similar gems.
-So, if your aquamarine is damaged, there is no reason to panic!
-Seek help from a jewelry professional and a workable solution can usually be found!
+If you damage your aquamarine, seek help from a jewelry professional to find a workable solution.

 at With Clarity